SquidGodDev/almost-tennis/README.md

 - `main.lua` - Entry point for the game

 ## License
 All code is licensed under the terms of the MIT license except for `Fluid.lua`, `Shaker.lua`, and `Signal.lua` by Dustin Mierau.
+Images/audio are also not included.